Unboxing a new computer and peeling away the screen’s protective film is exciting. But what are you supposed to do with your old one?

-Learning how to recycle a computer is the only way to ensure that the harmful components are properly disposed of and the reusable components are saved.
+Learning how to recycle a computer is a great way to properly dispose of its harmful components and save the reusable ones.

 Should I donate my old computer?

-Donating your computer is a great way to get rid of an old device while doing some good for your community.
-If you would like to donate a computer, talk to your local donation center or library to see if there are any specifications for electronics donations.
-Many times, programs won't accept computers that are older or in need of repair because they aren't particularly useful for someone in need.
+Donating your computer is another great way to get rid of an old device while doing some good for your community.
+If you'd like to donate a computer, talk to your local donation center or library to see if there are any specifications for electronics donations.
+Some programs won't accept computers that are older or in need of repair because they aren't particularly useful for someone in need.

 Is there a trade-in program for old computers?

 Another alternative is to return your old device to the manufacturer that made it.
-Apple® and Samsung® are just a few of the companies that have trade-in programs where you can get credit towards the purchase of a new device.
-This is a great way to get rid of an old device while saving some money in the process, but these companies are very particular about the devices they will accept for trade-in.
-It can't be too old and you will often get a much lower quote if the device is damaged.
+Apple® and Samsung® are two companies that have trade-in programs that give you credit towards buying a new device.
+This is a fantastic way to get rid of an old device while saving some money in the process, but these companies are very particular about the devices they'll accept for trade-in.
+It can't be too old, and you'll often get a much lower quote if the device is damaged.

 Prepare your computer for recycling

 If you decide that you'd like to recycle your old computer, you'll need to do some prep work first.
 Think about all the personal data you have on your computer: years of documents, photos, saved passwords, contact information, and bank account information.
 Before recycling a computer, selling, or passing down your devices, it's important to remove this personal data so that it doesn't accidentally fall into the wrong hands.
-Luckily, this isn't a difficult task, but it needs to be done safely and effectively to ensure all the data is wiped.
+This isn't difficult, but it needs to be done safely and effectively to ensure all the data is wiped.